BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-12-13-working-with-triplestores-in-python.md

 - Predicate: URI to Lithology classification
 - Object: URI to Igneous Rock

-The value from this data structure comes from the fact that in this example, we could go to see the predicates (attributes) of Igneous Rock using its own URI, and then continue to another node after that.
+The value from this data structure comes from the fact that in this example, we could find the predicates (attributes) of Igneous Rock using its own URI, and then continue to another node after that.
-This also means that data which would usually be stored in different tables, can be stored within a single triple store, as every subject has its own URI providing it's definition.
+This also means that data which would usually be stored in different tables, can be stored within a single triple store, as every subject has its own URI providing its definition.

-The nature of `triples` also means that when you iterate over the `triples` in a triplestore, you are getting back a single predicate object for a single subject (a single column value for a single row) at a time.
+The nature of `triples` also means that when you iterate over the `triples` in a triplestore, you get a single predicate object for a single subject (a single attribute value for a single row) at a time.
 You do not get all of the predicates (attributes) for a subject (row) at once.
 Therefore, you will likely want to parse the data into a different structure to suit your requirements, depending on what you wish to do with the data.

-It is important to note that because predicates are also defined using a URI, we can use pre-defined predicates from online triplestores, also called a `namespace`.
+It is important to note that because predicates (attributes) are defined using a URI, we can use pre-defined predicates (attributes) from online `namespaces`.
 In the example below, we will see many attributes from the online `skos` namespace, such as `skos:definition` which is essentially a description, and `skos:narrower` which is a list of child nodes.